tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 ## Introduction
  - ICI can work via activation, expansion, and recruitment of CD8<sup>+</sup> T cells from peripheral circulation
  - open questions: are there phenotypic differences between clonally related T cells in different anatomical sites? are progenitor exhausted T cells clonally linked to intratumoral exhausted CD8<sup>+</sup> T cells present in tumor-draining lymph nodes (seems to be the case in mice)? how long do tumor specific T cell clones like exhausted CD8<sup>+</sup> T cells persist after ICI?
+# Major histocompatibility complex (MHC) class I and MHC class II proteins: conformational plasticity in antigen presentation
+ - APC presented peptides are generated from proteins produced by cell's own translational machinery or from proteins funneled into endo-lysosomal vesicular system
+ - peptide repertoire presented by MHC proteins largely depends on structural features of binding groove of each particular MHC allelic variant
+ - tapasin (for class I) and HLA-DM (for class II) are peptide editors that contribute to shaping of presented peptidome by favoring binding of high-affinity antigens
+ - some MHC allelic variants are more susceptible to peptide editing than others, not well understood
+ -
 # Mechanisms of T cell exhaustion guiding next generation immunotherapy
  - resting exhausted T cells in antigen-free environments doesn't reinvigorate them (exhaustion is a committed cell fate)
  - exhausted T cells, unlike functional memory T cells, do not exhibit antigen-independent homeostatic proliferation (self-renewal in presence of homeostatic cytokines IL-7, IL-15); exhausted T cells require antigen exposure for maintenance